 Russian theater pioneer Konstantin Stanislavsky, and many of the major schools of acting that branched from his ideas, would not agree with Spolin’s improvisational approach to drama.
 Lee Strasberg’s methods, for example, draw from personal experience and memory for the character construction process, rather than spur-of-the-moment impulses.

-Established comedy and improv schools like Second City, the Groundlings, and Upright Citizens Brigade offer classes built on Spolin’s techniques.
-Among the studios continuing Spolin’s legacy are her son Paul Sills’ Wisconsin Theater Game Center, the Sills Spolin Studio, and the Viola Spolin Estate; all offer workshops that are informed by her innovations.
+Established comedy and improv schools such as Second City, the Groundlings, and the Upright Citizens Brigade offer classes built on Spolin’s techniques.
+Among the studios continuing Spolin’s legacy are her son Paul Sills’ Wisconsin Theater Game Center and the Viola Spolin Estate; both offer workshops that are informed by her innovations.

 If you’re looking on the internet, Spolin Games Online and Chicago’s WTTW offer free videos illustrating many Theater Games.
 YouTube can also be an invaluable resource for students.

 One of the best ways to access Spolin’s work is reading about it directly.
-Her most famous book, “Improvisation for the Theater,” is one of the most essential tomes for acting students.
+Her most famous book, “Improvisation for the Theater,” is an essential tome for acting students.
 Her “Theater Games for the Classroom” contains resources for children—whether they’re actors or not—while “Theater Games for the Lone Actor” is ideal for solo study.

-The following actors are among those who studied Spolin’s teachings, either directly with Spolin or her son, most famously at Chicago’s Second City Company:
+The following actors are among those who studied Spolin’s teachings, either directly with Spolin or her son, most famously at Chicago’s Second City:

 - Alan Arkin